Getting injured in an accident is bad.

 The people who will be able to help you most at this stage will be your travel insurance company or travel provider.

-But once you’ve arrived home and are back on your feet, you can think about making a personal injury claim, if appropriate.
+But once you’ve arrived home and are back on your feet, you can think about making a personal injury claim

 International personal injury claims aren’t simple.
 They come with their own set of practical and legal challenges.